-- 15. Name of qualified person(s) who conducted the installation. - 16.
-For systems that include a battery, a detailed schematic must be provided showing that either only solar-generated power can be used to charge the battery, that the battery's output does not run through the meter used to measure solar output, or that a password-protected software setting is enabled for the duration of the project's participation in the Program that prevents the battery from charging via line power. - 17.
+- 12. Interconnection Approval Date and Online Date. - 13.
+Registry in which the system is registered (GATS or M-RETS). - a.
+Provide the GATS or M-RETS unit ID. - b.
+Provide the name on the GATS and M-RETS account. - c.
+Provide proof of having initiated an irrevocable Standing Order, such as a screenshot or email confirmation. - 14.
+Confirm name and contact information of company performing installation from Part I (Must match the name of a current ICC Certified DG Installer) including the ICC Docket Number for the Certification of the DG Installer of record for the project. - 15.
+Name of qualified person(s) who conducted the installation. - 16.
+For systems that include a battery, a detailed schematic must be provided showing that either only solar-generated power can be used to charge the battery, that the battery's output does not run through the meter used to measure solar output, or that a password-protected software setting is enabled for the duration of the project's participation in the Adjustable Block programProgram that prevents the battery from charging via line power. - 17.
 Attestation of compliance with all requirements in the Consumer Protection Handbook, previously found in the marketing guidelines, published by the Agency, for marketing activity that occurred after November 26, 2018. - 18.
 Attestation that the contract with the customer is consistent with the disclosure form provided to the customer. - 19.
 Attestation that all construction employees received at least the prevailing wage, for projects subject to prevailing wage requirements. - 20.
 Attestation of compliance with all DG installation contract requirements or community solar subscription requirements previously published by the Agency (or an attestation that good-faith, diligent attempts to secure a compliant contract amendment for DG contracts executed before January 23, 2019 were unsuccessful). - 21.
 Final system cost including any and all costs related to the following: modules, inverters, other generating equipment, balance of system (BOS), engineering/procurement/construction (EPC), installation, interconnection, origination and development, sales/general/administrative (SG&A) including customer acquisition, financing, legal, permitting/inspection/other soft costs, contingencies, and any other direct or indirect costs attributable to the project.
 Any and all profit that results from project development should not be included in the total project cost.
 Upgrades that were necessary in order to complete the installation should be included in the final system cost (including but not limited to roofing and/or electrical upgrades).
-Optional additions that an installer provides to the customer in concert with the installation that are unrelated to the solar installation, such as the installation of an electric vehicle charging station should not be included.
+Optional additions that an installer provides to the customer in concert with the installation should not be included.